Adaptive Moments are Surprisingly Effective for Plug-and-Play Diffusion Sampling: Guidance with Adaptive Moment Estimation

 In contrast to DPS, CG trains a specialized guidance model $f_{\phi}:\mathcal{X}_t\times\mathcal{T}\rightarrow\mathcal{Y}$ that operates directly on \emph{noisy} latents $x_t$, conditioning on the diffusion timestep $t$, making the guidance model time-aware.
 This eliminates the need for DPS's point estimate approximation and provides a more direct estimate of the likelihood score, though it requires training a classifier that depends on $t$.

 \para{The Plug-and-Play Sampling Update.} We can now examine the typical plug-and-play sampling update by replacing the prior score in~\autoref{eq:denoising_update} with the posterior score and decomposing it as shown in~\autoref{eq:posterior_score_decomposition}.
-Finally replacing the prior score with the denoising networks approximation $s_{\theta}$, and the likelihood score with either of the approximations given in~\autoref{eq:dps_approx} or~\autoref{eq:cg_approx}, we observe that the plug-and-play sampling update is performing gradient descent on the likelihood component at each timestep:
+Finally replacing the prior score with the denoising network's approximation $s_{\theta}$, and the likelihood score with either of the approximations given in~\autoref{eq:dps_approx} or~\autoref{eq:cg_approx}, we observe that the plug-and-play sampling update is performing gradient descent on the likelihood component at each timestep:

 \para{Stabilization via Adaptive Moments.} Regardless of the approximation strategy, guidance methods suffer from substantial noise in likelihood score estimates.
 In stochastic optimization, prominent methods like RMSProp~\citep{tieleman2012lecture} and Adam~\citep{kingma2014adam} use adaptive moment estimation to stabilize noisy gradients.
-Inspired by this insight, we propose maintaining exponential moving averages of the likelihood score estimates and their squared values across sampling steps,
+Inspired by this, we maintain exponential moving averages of the likelihood score estimates and their squared values across sampling steps,

 where $k$ is a step counter, $g_t = -\nabla \mathcal{L}(\cdot)$, and $g_t^2$ denotes element-wise squaring.
 The stabilized likelihood score is then computed as,

 with bias-corrected moments $\hat{m}_k = m_k/(1-\beta_1^k)$ and $\hat{v}_k = v_k/(1-\beta_2^k)$, and $\delta$ a small constant for numerical stability~\citep{kingma2014adam}.